Love ‘em or hate ‘em, managers are crucial to every organization.

-These questions will help you understand if a candidate can work collaboratively and manage diverse teams.
+The number of positions requiring social as well as analytical skills has increased by 94% since the 1980s.
+These questions will help you understand if a candidate can work collaboratively and lead diverse teams.

 7. What was the best day at work you’ve had in the past three months?

-Instead of hitting your candidates with the same old “What are your strengths” question, this is a more organic way to uncover their strengths.
+Instead of hitting your candidates with the same old “What are your strengths” question, this is a more organic way to uncover their strengths and passions.

 8. What was the worst day you’ve had at work in the past three months?